-- As someone who went to college on Lake Michigan (where they sent around a shuttle for us to get to class when it hit 20 below with the windchill), the wind is often what gets you more than the “cold” — and underlayers (such as silk long johns) can be almost more important than the coat itself
+Block the wind.
+As someone who went to college on Lake Michigan (where they sent around a shuttle for us to get to class when it hit 20 below with the windchill), the wind is often what gets you more than the “cold” — and underlayers (such as silk long johns) can be almost more important than the coat itself.

 I’m curious, though, readers — what rules of thumb do you follow when you’re hunting for a new winter coat?
 How long do you expect a winter coat to last?
 What is your ideal style of coat, if you could only buy one?

 Psst: these are some of our favorite shoes for inclement weather for your commute…